cash-cam/cash-cam/README.md

 ## 21 | CS Graduate | AKL NZ

-Currently working on [TradeTrack](https://www.tradetrack.construction/) and a range of other things!
+Currently working on [TradeTrack](https://www.tradetrack.construction/) and a range of other web-development contracting works!

 <!--